Hyan18/bank-tech-test/README.md

 # Approach

-Features needed are: deposit, withdraw, print (bank statement) So I would want a Bank class which deals with the balance (deposit and withdrawal), which interacts with a BankLog class that archives all interactions which would interact with a BankStatement class that formats the log into a bank statement.
+Features needed are: deposit, withdraw, print (bank statement) So I would want a Bank class which deals with the balance (deposit and withdrawal), which interacts with a BankLog class that archives all transactions which would interact with a Transaction class that holds information about each transaction.